TrademarkTHIS/BungeeWoL/README.md

-#  Wake-on-LAN Plugin for Bungeechord
+#  Wake-on-LAN Plugin for BungeeCord

 ## How it Works